 Articles will explain the highest quality decision making methods and tools, and help you identify logical fallacies, cognitive biases and high quality information.

 We all make decisions every day, sometimes several times a minute: which road to take, what to eat for dinner.
-Most decisions are made without much thinking, others we ponder carefully conducting research and consulting with trusted friends and family.
+Most decisions are made without much thinking, others we ponder carefully – conducting research and consulting with trusted friends and family and collegaues.
 Not all our decisions are good or wise.

 Good decisions have three qualities.
 They are Fact Based, and free of Logical Fallacies and Cognitive Bias.
 Most importantly a good decision provides a solution with better results than most if not all other conceivable and feasible alternative decisions.

 Most of us would like to believe we make decisions based on facts.
-However, distinguishing reliable “Science based” Facts from Science Fiction seems like it should be easy, but though this problem was described more than a thousand years ago, a solution has eluded Science Philosophers for millenia.
+However, distinguishing reliable “Science based” facts from Science Fiction seems like it should be easy, but though this problem was described more than two thousand years ago, a solution has eluded Science Philosophers for those millenia.
 Karl Popper first named this “The Demarcation Problem” and introduced the idea of Falsifiability.

 Rational means Fallacy Free